The BCF Patron

 Mrs. Julia Howes

-Mr. Guy Mullaly (Treasurer)
+Mr. Matthew Kay (Treasurer)

 Mrs. Fiona Anderson Astolfi (representing the British Ambassador to France)